fmlano/PySDR/README.md

 [VOLK](http://libvolk.org) with python wrappers can be used as a faster alternative to numpy

-All apps created with this framework are automatically web-based thanks to [Bokeh](http://bokeh.pydata.org/en/latest/) and [Flask](http://flask.pocoo.org/)
+All apps created with this framework are automatically web-based thanks to [Bokeh](http://bokeh.pydata.org/en/latest/) and [Flask](http://flask.pocoo.org/).
+Designing your GUI is the same process as designing a web page, allowing for great flexibility.

 ### Get started with: